 Sovereign Harbour Short Mat Bowls Club

-If you would like to join the Sovereign Harbour Bowls Club, please leave your name and contact details on 07770-621368, or click here to e-mail us.
+If you would like to join the Sovereign Harbour Bowls Club, please leave your name and contact details on to 01323 472259, or send an email to: email@example.com

 Sovereign Harbour played their home leg against the Eastbourne Blind Society at the Blind Society's venue.
 Having to play their home leg at the Blind Society's venue is due to the lack of a community centre for the harbour residents.